 The following list will give you a good idea of what to expect and will help you prepare for the extensive training opportunities you've come to expect at Citygate Network's Annual Conference and Exposition.
-Keep in mind that this far out the seminars are subject to change.

 Client & Culture

 Do you ever wonder if anyone really changes?
 In the face of relapses and falls back into old habits and sin patterns, we sometimes wonder if real change is even possible.
 But thankfully, in Christ, it is!
 This session looks at how we can recognize, nurture, and celebrate the real life-changing work of Christ in our own lives and in the lives of those we serve!